 Pets.
 Endangered animals security

 Not all animals can be considered pets.
-Only the following animal groups are included in the USDA APHIS definition of a pet, which is an individually owned companion animal not intended for study or resale: dogs; rats, ferrets birds, rabbits, cats, hedgehogs, tenrecs reptiles.
-APHIS’ rules could change based on the type of birds you own.
+Only the following animal groups are included in the USDA APHIS definition of a pet, which is an individually owned companion animal not intended for study or resale: dogs; rats; ferrets; birds; rabbits; cats; hedgehogs; tenrecs; and reptiles.
+APHIS’ rules could change based on the types of birds you own.
 Some pet birds are regulated as poultry and are subject to different rules because they may harbor or transmit specific diseases to the U.S. poultry industry.

 Endangered and threatened species deserve special attention as critical habitat destruction may influence them greatly.
 Wildlife habitat is sometimes not safe for some animals.
-Some bigger animals may be especially dangerous for them, that is why to protect endangered species is one of the most important tasks of ours.
-Conserving endangered species will preserve them from being extinct.
-Federal government should take it under its care.
-To protect listed species should be a must for everybody.
-Species recovery is possible if threatened and endangered species will be taken care of.
+Some bigger animals may be especially dangerous for them, which is why protecting endangered species is one of the most important tasks of ours.
+Conserving endangered species will prevent them from going extinct.
+The federal government should take it under its care.
+Protecting listed species should be a must for everybody.
+Species recovery is possible if threatened and endangered species are taken care of.
 Continued existence is not the whim, it is the right and safety for those who need our help.